robin-bowers/robin-bowers.github.io/index.markdown

 I presented a poster on [High Welfare Matching Markets via Descending Price](https://arxiv.org/abs/2203.02023) at the Simons Institute Workshop on Societal Considerations and Applications in October, 2022.

+## Works in Progress

+I am currently working on "Wagering for Aggregation:" using wagering markets as a tool from which to aggregate individual agents' private information.

 ## Papers

 <dl>